 With 75% of Europeans now living in urban areas, cities are at the forefront of climate action both in terms of mitigation and adaptation.
 Whether it is decarbonising heat, retrofitting buildings, using local and renewable energy, or promoting ultra-low emission vehicles, cities are the actors that are instigating action.
 They are also taking action to facilitate behavioural changes that contribute to a more sustainable lifestyle.
-This is done by working with their citizens, businesses, and communities to explain to these actors the important role each of them has to play in supporting to the creation of sustainable cities.
+This is done by working with their citizens, businesses, and communities to explain to these actors the important role each of them has to play in supporting the creation of sustainable cities.

 Everyone uses energy to some degree.
-Therefore, everyone has an interest in and a role to play in the energy transition and the creation of a more sustainable society.
+Consequently, everyone has an interest in and a role to play in the energy transition and the creation of a more sustainable society.
 Large consumers and producers of energy, including cities and large urban and industrialised regions, need to be the pioneers of the energy transition.
-To play this role, cities need to be supported by innovative and ambitious energy policies, as well as smart funding both at a European and national-level.
-In order for cities to become climate neutral, stakeholders from across the energy sector need to be encouraged and supported to exploit the opportunities that smart integrated energy systems provide for cities.
+To play this role, cities need to be supported by innovative and ambitious energy policies, as well as smart funding both at a European and national level.
+In order for cities to become climate-neutral, stakeholders from across the energy sector need to be encouraged to work together and supported to exploit the opportunities that smart integrated energy systems provide for cities.
+It is therefore important to consider issues such as the affordability of energy efficiency and the need to support equal opportunities for all citizens to benefit from the energy transition.

 Only strong and ambitious national and European legislative frameworks can support the range of activities that need to be delivered in cities as part of the energy transition.
 In turn, the energy transition will help to stimulate growth in the local economy and create good jobs for local people.
-A smart integrated energy system has a fundamental role to play in the transition to a low carbon economy.
+A smart integrated energy system has a fundamental role to play in the transition to a low carbon and circular economy.

-The 'Clean Energy for All Europeans' EU framework package creates an excellent step towards enabling the energy transition, but it is crucial that the transposition of these directives by Member States is ambitious and consistent.
-It should identify good practices at a Member State level, showing how the interpretation and delivery of the Directives is catalysing the energy transition, to thereby promote such interpretation and delivery among all Member States.
+The 'Clean Energy for All Europeans' EU framework package creates an excellent step towards enabling the energy transition.
+Nevertheless, it is crucial that the transposition of these directives by Member States is ambitious and consistent.
+It should identify good practices at a Member State level, showing how the interpretation and delivery of the Directives is stimulating and catalysing the energy transition.
+This ought to help promote positive and accurate interpretation and delivery among all other Member States.